Robust Frequency Constrained UC Using Data Driven Logistic Regression for Island Power Systems: Results

 As expected, the ratio of lost generation to hourly demand has the best correlation with frequency metrics, as the big outages relatively to the whole generation tend to disturb frequency considerably.
 Interestingly enough, the sum of available reserve has a weaker correlation with frequency metrics, compared to the others.
+Meaning that fulfilling reserve criteria does not guarantee the quality of frequency response in small power systems with low inertia, as the remaining units are not fast enough to compensate the power mismatch, while the frequency is dropping fast due to lack of inertia.
 So other parameters like total available inertia and power loss ratio are better representatives of the system dynamics.\\ La Palma island, like other power systems, is equipped with a UFLS scheme that sheds load depending on the severity of RoCoF (Rate of Change of Frequency) and frequency deviation.
 Large generation outages lead to UFLS since primary frequency response is insufficient.
 The current practice of power schedule in islands only includes the reserve criteria to cover outages, and as mentioned, reserve does not have a strong correlation with the frequency response metrics.
 So improvement in frequency response quality is expected by including more correlated parameters in UC formulation, leading to less UFLS.\\ Using the obtained data-set from the SFR model, a dichotomous data-set is formed.
 The simulation results for all single outages are classified into two groups, which eventually will be treated as the dependant variable in the LR model.
 For the purpose of this paper, any generator outage incident which leads to frequency nadir less than 47.5 Hz, or a RoCoF less than $-0.5$ Hz/s, or steady-state frequency less than 49.6 Hz, is considered as an unacceptable incident and is assigned 0.
 Other incidents are considered acceptable and are assigned as 1.
 To have an accurate LR model, all correlated parameters are included in the set of independent variables.
 Obtained LR coefficients for La Palma island are presented in table \ref{tcoefficients}.

 These coefficients can be implemented to (\ref{e23}), with an adjustable cut-point $\psi$ to set up a new constraint.
 As discussed in section \ref{LRmodel}, the logit form is a transformation of probabilities.
 In this case, incidents that are more probable to be acceptable should have a positive logit and a probability close to 1.
 On the other hand, incidents that are more probable to be unacceptable should have a negative logit and a probability close to 0.
 There will also be some errors, mainly around 0.5 probability, meaning that some acceptable incidents might end up possessing a negative logit value and vice versa.
 Depending on the preferred outcome, a proper cut-point can be chosen to create a more conservative or less conservative constraint.